umeboshi2/paella/pages/install-procedure.md

 5. The script will also send a POST request to the server instructing it that the debian install procedure is about to complete.
-The server will then remove the pxe config files.
+The server will then remove the special pxe config file.

 6. Once the late command finishes, the debian installer tidies up and unmounts the filesystems, then reboots.
 If the machine doesn't default